anthtsel/AnthTsel/README.md

 ## 📚 Projects

-- [Fandango](link/to/project1): Detemine if there is a conflict of interest for a website to both sells movie tickets and displays review ratings.
+- [Fandango](link/to/project1): Detemine if there is a conflict of interest for a website to both sell movie tickets and displays movie review ratings.

 ## 📫 Get in Touch